hupili/evermd/README.md

 The other replied: sure!
 I have Ever MarkDown (evermd)!
 It's awesome!

-   > It seems the second guy missed the sound of "-ed". -_-//
+> It seems the second guy missed the sound of "-ed". `-_-//`

 Introduction
 ----

 MarkDown is an elegant language to structure a passage.
-One you use several times, you'll never forget the concise way of formatting.
+Once you use it several times, you'll never forget the concise way of formatting.
-You focus more on the semantic party rather than the appearance.
+You focus more on the semantic part rather than the appearance then.

-You may also noticed that MarkDown looks like the younger brother of MarkUp.
+You may have also noticed that MarkDown looks like the younger brother of MarkUp (according to the name).
 That's true.
 It's younger but more powerful.
-It's not so mature, so there are some caveats in writing or compiling.
+It's not so mature, so there are some problems in writing or compiling.

 This repo collects Markdown related issues and solutions.
 Of course, the configurations are for my own flavour.

-How to Use
+About the Repo
 ----

 This project mainly contains some articles